aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 ```

 > Note you may be asked to type in your macOS password to execute the command

+## databases view as root user

+Once connected as root we can execute a the show databases command to see all application and system databases.
+We would not see the system databases if we were connected as a non root user.

 ```bash
 SQL > show databases;